rdali/Document_Processing/README.md

 Do not forget to `terraform destroy` to delete the stack once you are done with it.

-### Bedrock Stack:
+### Bedrock Data Automation Stack:

-The Bedrco stack and code is found in the `genai` folder.
+The Bedrock Data Automation stack and code is found in the `bda` folder.
-`cd genai ` and follow the README in that folder to deploy the system.
+`cd bda ` and follow the README in that folder to deploy the system.
 Do not forget to `terraform destroy` to delete the stack once you are done with it.

+### Bedrock LLM Text Stack:

+The Bedrock LLM Text stack and code is found in the `genai_txt` folder.
+`cd genai_txt` and follow the README in that folder to deploy the system.
+Do not forget to `terraform destroy` to delete the stack once you are done with it.

+### Bedrock LLM image Stack:

+The Bedrock LLM image stack and code is found in the `genai_img` folder.
+`cd genai_img` and follow the README in that folder to deploy the system.
+Do not forget to `terraform destroy` to delete the stack once you are done with it.

 ## Differences:

-Run both solutions and note differences in output and cost.
+Run all solutions and note differences in output and cost.